Diptadeep-21/GlideWay/README.md

 ## 🌟 Introduction

 **GlideWay** is a cutting-edge full-stack bus booking platform designed to enhance the travel experience for passengers, drivers, and administrators.
-Developed by Diptadeep Sinh, a dedicated student from KIIT University, GlideWay tackles real-world travel challenges by fostering seamless communication, promoting social travel, and prioritizing passenger comfort.
+Developed by Diptadeep Sinha, a dedicated student from KIIT University, GlideWay tackles real-world travel challenges by fostering seamless communication, promoting social travel, and prioritizing passenger comfort.
 With role-based access for passengers, drivers, and admins, it offers a robust, user-friendly solution for modern bus travel.

 > A smart travel platform enabling effortless booking, real-time tracking, group chats, and personalized travel experiences.